 A beautiful bustling city with cosmopolitan cafes, alluring plazas and grand leafy avenues, Mendoza is a captivating place for visitors to enjoy all year round.
 Not only does Mendoza offer so many great places to visit and dine, but did you know that it’s also one of the few places that feature a number of historical wineries across the world?
 Those visiting Mendoza on a holiday shouldn’t miss out on the opportunity to visit and experience the history of the wine industry in all its glory.
-For those who are about to head off to Argentina on a world-wind adventure, here are some must see historical wineries that are spread across Mendoza.
+For those who are about to head off to Argentina on a whirlwind adventure, here are some of the top historical wineries in Mendoza to visit.
 Let’s take a look now!

 - The use of stainless steel tanks